 Board of Visitors

-Approved Minutes for this meeting (Microsoft Word format)
+Approved minutes from this meeting (Microsoft Word format)

 The James Madison University Board of Visitors met